-(Note: Books and parking permits are available at Forsyth Tech’s Northwest Forsyth Center Campus Bookstore.)
+(Note: Parking permits are available at Forsyth Tech’s Northwest Forsyth Center and West Campus Cashier.)

-Forsyth Tech’s nine-week lineman program in King, which is offered five times throughout the year with a cap of 24 students per class, is the only Electrical Lineman Accredited Training and Education Facility in North Carolina.
+Forsyth Tech’s 11 week Lineworker program in King, which is offered four times throughout the year with a cap of 24 students per class.
 The program provides students with the academic and field skills necessary to qualify as entry-level line workers.

 More than 80% of graduates from the program receive job offers upon completion.
 Pike Enterprises, an industry sponsor for the program, has hired nearly half of the graduates.
 Other employers include Duke Energy, American Lighting & Signalization, Utility Lines Construction Service, City of High Point and many others.

-Since it was first introduced in 2010, the program has trained nearly 400 new linemen.
+Since it was first introduced in 2010, the program has trained just over 1500 new Electrical Lineworkers.

 Please call to inquire about course availability.
 These courses are in high demand and tend to fill quickly.
 For more information please call 336.734.7023.